innerNULL/feather/README.md

 ## TODO
 * Seperate classes' pybind codes, so when calling cpp interface, do not need linking/building pybind lib.
 * Makes `FeaHash::Hash2IndexDictBuild` more solid.
-* For discrete-feature, supports multi-hot encoding.
+* For discrete-feature, supports multi-hot encoding